Huynh214344/214344_TruongManhHuynh/README.md

 # 214344_TruongManhHuynh

-Repository for GitHub learning exercises
+This repository is used for learning GitHub on the web.

-This repository is used for learning GitHub on web.
+Repository for GitHub learning exercises.
+Update README with more info.